 Why the puppets are city kids

 Since the creators wanted to speak to low-income and minority communities, they needed to create characters who fit the bill—as well as a setting those children could relate to.
 That’s why the show’s backdrop consists of clothes hanging out to dry, street vendors, stacked tenements, and an urban landscape.
 The education gap is still prevalent for many in the United States and can vary from city to city.
-These are the most and least educated cities in America.

 Research, research, and more research

 A lot of thought and planning goes into every episode, character, and topic.
 The Sesame Workshop is a non-profit organization that works to create the curriculum for the show.
 And Sesame Street‘s newest character, Julia, was carefully created with the help of researchers, educators, and psychologists.
 Julia is on the autism spectrum, and Lehmann says her addition was influenced by research on viewers with autism.
 “It was becoming clear to the team at Sesame Workshop that children with autism needed representation.
 The company wanted to engage with autism and speak to our viewers,” he explains.
 “We have a social impact team of doctors, scientists, and caregivers who helped bring Julia to life.”
 Julia is voiced by puppeteer Stacey Gordon, who has a son on the spectrum.

 Although the characters may seem life-like, it takes quite a bit of innovation and engineering to make that happen.
 The first thing you need to know about the puppets?
 There are three main types: rod puppets, live-hand puppets, and walk-around puppets.
 Rod puppets have two rods underneath their arms.
 The puppeteer has his or her dominant hand where the mouth of the puppet is, while the other hand operates the rods.
 Elmo and Abby are rod puppets.